TWBug/GoldCardHenge/content/qualification/field-of-economy.en.md

 ---
 title: Field of Economy
-summary: Those who have held a high-level operations or marketing position in an R&D center, operations HQ, or transnational corporation, who possess important skills required for a key product or service model, or who have held a specialist or cross-field integrating position in a semiconductor, optoelectronics, ICT, or other such enterprise.
+summary: Those with a most recent monthly salary of at least NT$160,000, or have held a high-level operations or marketing position in an R&D center, operations HQ, or transnational corporation, who possess important skills required for a key product or service model, or who have held a specialist or cross-field integrating position in a semiconductor, optoelectronics, ICT, or other such enterprise.
 draft: false
 ---
 # Foreign special professionals with specialized knowledge/skills in economic fields